- Level: Beginner

 This is what your pipeline should look like now:

-Result: You have created a question answering pipeline that you're going to evaluate next.
+Result: You have created a question answering pipeline that you'll evaluate next.
 Your pipeline is displayed on the Pipelines page.

 Now it's time to evaluate your pipeline.